adjusted cost base (or basis)

 A business number (BN) is a unique number that an organization is given upon registration with the federal government.
 The business number assigned to a registered charity is also known as the charity's registration number.
-The BN is requested when a donor recommends a non-profit as a grant recipient, so that the charity can be identified and verified by the CGFCF.
+The BN will be verified by GFC when a donor recommends a non-profit as a grant recipient.

 acronym for the Canadian Association of Gift Planners, the association of gift planners and professional advisors.